Ricochet (Ricochet album)

-Ricochet is the debut studio album by the American country music band of the same name.
+Ricochet is the debut studio album by the American country music band Ricochet.
 Released in 1996 on Columbia Records Nashville, it produced four hit singles on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts: "What Do I Know", "Daddy's Money" (a Number One), "Love Is Stronger Than Pride", and "Ease My Troubled Mind".
 The album itself has been certified gold by the RIAA.

 Two of the singles were previously recorded by other artists: "What Do I Know" by Linda Davis on 1996's Some Things Are Meant to Be, and "Ease My Troubled Mind" by Tim Ryan on 1993's Idle Hands.